laravel/docs/requests.md

         ]);
     })

+> [!NOTE]
+> Since access to the configuration in the `withMiddleware` method is currently not available, it is possible to parameterize these values by generating the appropriate `trustedproxy.php` configuration file by valuing with the `proxies` key.

 In addition to configuring the trusted proxies, you may also configure the proxy headers that should be trusted:

     ->withMiddleware(function (Middleware $middleware) {